ptagseth/kanoa-software/docs/products/ops/production-data-entry.md

 To clear a value, press the <ClearIcon fontSize="small" /> to the right of the placeholder.
 Once cleared, a calculator icon will be displayed, indicating that the new value has been calculated automatically.
 ![Editing Counts](/img/49.png)

 Infeed, outfeed and waste units can be configured in [Asset Management](/category/asset-management).
-Additionally, the user can configure package count to seamlessly handle the conversions between infeed units (ie. bottles) and outfeed units (ie. cases).
+Additionally, the user can configure package count to seamlessly handle the conversions between infeed units (i.e. bottles) and outfeed units (i.e. cases).

 If there is a discrepancy in the recorded infeed, outfeed and waste units, a warning will be displayed.
 ![Editing Counts](/img/48.png)